msprev/panzer/doc/README.md

     For example, if the parent adds to `postflight` an item `-run: latexmk.py`, and the child adds `- run: printlog.py`, then `printlog.py` will be run after `latexmk.py`

-- To remove an item from an additive list, add it with a `kill` field: for example, `- kill: latexmk.py`
+- To remove an item from an additive list, add it as the value of a `kill` field: for example, `- kill: latexmk.py`

 Command line options trump style settings, and cannot be overridden by any metadata setting.
     Filters specified on the command line (via `--filter`) are run first, and cannot be removed.